esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Threefold ANS.md

 # The Threefold ANS Method by Krogman & Iscan, 1986[^2], as interpreted by Rynn et al. (2010)[^7]

+Summary:

+Krogman and Iscan's original equation as interpreted by Taylor, 2001[^3] and Rynn et al. (2010)[^7] Revised equation for elderly Japanese individuals Revised equation for Caucasian/White subadults

 The method interpretation for the threefold ANS in this guide is based on Rynn et al. (2010)[^7].
 We also added optional recalibration methods to the regression equation by Matsuda et al. 2023

 They describe it as follows: